Thinking and memory changes

 The most important thing is choosing something that you find enjoyable and achievable.

-While there is no specific diet that is recommended for Parkinson's, having a healthy and balanced diet will improve your overall wellbeing and may even help your thinking and memory.
+While there is no specific diet that's recommended for Parkinson's, having a healthy and balanced diet will improve your overall wellbeing and may even help your thinking and memory.

 It’s important to continue to have a fulfilling and enjoyable life.
-However, your specialist may speak to you about moderating how much alcohol you drink, and cutting down or stopping smoking.
+However, your specialist may speak to you about reducing how much alcohol you drink, and cutting down or stopping smoking.

 You can ask your GP whether any changes to your lifestyle might help you.
 For example, making sure your blood pressure is well controlled could help prevent thinking and memory problems getting worse in the future.

-Make an appointment to get a hearing test if you have noticed problems with your hearing.
+If you have noticed problems with your hearing, make an appointment to get a hearing test.
 Or if you have visual symptoms, get advice from your optician or eye doctor.

 If this does not help, you can speak to your specialist about medications that can help with managing how often you need to use the toilet.

 If you enjoy doing puzzles, games and crosswords, these can keep your brain stimulated.
-Other examples of activities to challenge your brain are reading, learning and socialising (see below).
+Other examples of activities to challenge your brain are reading, learning and socialising.

-Social activities and maintaining social connections can keep your brain engaged and could help your thinking and memory symptoms.
+Social activities and keeping in touch with family and friends can keep your brain engaged and could help your thinking and memory symptoms.

-If you find that thinking and memory problems are starting to affect your daily life, there are tips and techniques that might help.
+If thinking and memory problems are starting to affect your daily life, there are tips and techniques that might help.

 Visual prompts

-• Remember that sometimes it helps if you slow down and tackle one thing at a time, rather than trying to do multiple things at once.
+Remember that sometimes it helps if you slow down and tackle one thing at a time, rather than trying to do several things at once.

-• Giving your undivided attention to whatever you’re doing can help you avoid mistakes.
+Giving your full attention to whatever you’re doing can help you avoid mistakes.
 This can reduce stress and help you feel in control.

 Thinking and memory aids

-• A basket or box to keep things like your keys, wallet and glasses in one place.
+• Try using a basket or box to keep things like your keys, wallet and glasses in one place.

-• Drug dispensers and pill timers can be a useful reminder to take your medication, as it’s important to take it at the times advised by your specialist or Parkinson’s nurse.
+• Drug dispensers and pill timers can be a useful reminder to take your medication at the times set by your specialist or Parkinson’s nurse, to make sure it works as well as possible.

 • Keep a diary of your symptoms.
-This can help you explain any problems when you see your healthcare professionals.
+This can help you explain any problems when you see your health professional.

 Therapies and support services